FloSophorae/FloSophorae.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Master’s student at the School of Software and Microelectronics, Peking University, supervised by [Assoc.
+I am a Master’s Student at the School of Software and Microelectronics, Peking University, supervised by [Assoc.
 Prof. Jing Qi](https://www.ss.pku.edu.cn/teacherteam/teacherlist/1610-%E8%8D%86%E7%90%A6.html).
 Concurrently, I work as a research assistant at [PKU-DCML Group](https://github.com/Open-DataFlow), supervised by [Prof. Wentao Zhang](https://zwt233.github.io/).

 My research focuses on Multimodal Large Language Models and Reinforcement Learning.

 Education
 ======
 - **Peking University** <br>
-Master's Student in School of Software & Microelectronics <br>
+Master's Student at the School of Software & Microelectronics <br>
 *2024/09 - Present*
 - **Nanjing University** <br>
-B.S. in Department of Computer Science and Technology <br>
+B.S. in the Department of Computer Science and Technology <br>
 *2020/09 - 2024/06*

 Intern & Work Experience